- Present value of future lease payments

 - Straight-line rent expense

 - Discount rate or interest rate

 The terms “lessee” and “lessor” are used to identify the different parties involved in a lease agreement.
-This distinction is important because lease accounting as a lessor is significantly different from lease accounting as a lessee.
+This distinction is important because the lease accounting for a lessor is significantly different from that of a lessee.
 When the various accounting boards for the domestic, international, and government entities issued new lease accounting standards, the underlying definitions of lessor and lessee did not change.
 However, some of the accounting treatment for lessors and lessees under the new lease standards did change.

 A lessee is defined as the entity paying for the use of specific property from a lessor.
 For example, if a person leases a vehicle from a car dealership, the person using the car is the lessee.
 Conceptually, the lessee is paying the lessor for the “right to use” the asset.
 This is why the lessee, per the new lease standards, is required to recognize an intangible “right-of-use asset” (ROU asset) or a “lease asset” when accounting for the lease.
 It is important to note this asset is classified as an intangible asset on the lessee’s books, rather than a fixed asset.

 A lessor is defined as an entity (i.e. a person, company, or organization) providing the right to use an asset for a period of time in exchange for consideration.
 One of the more common scenarios of a lease agreement is an entity renting their owned property to another entity for a monthly cash payment.
 For example, if an organization owns a building and leases the right to use the building or space within the building, the owner of the building is the lessor, also commonly referred to as the landlord.